DuttPanchal04/digital-design-verilog-hdl-icarus-gtkwave/README.md

-# 💡 Digital Design using Verilog, Icarus Verilog & GTKWave
+# 💡 Digital Design using Verilog HDL, Icarus Verilog & GTKWave

 This repository contains a collection of basic Verilog projects focused on digital logic design.
 All designs are written in Verilog HDL and simulated using **Icarus Verilog** and **GTKWave**.
 These mini-projects are part of my VLSI learning journey using open-source tools.